rbawden/diabla-chat-interface/README.md

 ## Acknowledgments

-This code has been adapted from the Flask chat tutorial here: https://github.com/miguelgrinberg/Flask-SocketIO-Chat
+This code has been adapted from https://github.com/miguelgrinberg/Flask-SocketIO-Chat.